reflex-dev/reflex-web/blog/2024-12-20-python-comparison.md

 ## Flask
 ### The micro framework for building web apps

 Flask is a lightweight (micro) web framework that is easy to get started with and is a good choice for building microservices or smaller web applications.
+With its simplicity and flexibility, Flask is also often used for creating APIs in Python, making it a popular choice for developers building Flask-based applications.

+**Flask vs Django:**

+Flask is ideal for projects that require simplicity and flexibility, where you can choose exactly what components you need.
+In contrast, Django is a more feature-complete framework with built-in solutions for many common web development tasks, such as authentication and an admin interface.
+This makes Flask a great choice for small to medium-sized projects or when building Flask APIs in Python, while Django shines in larger, more complex applications where an all-in-one solution is beneficial.

 **Pros**